Pylons/deform/docs/templates.rst

 The deform widget system will now use your renderer as the default renderer.

-Note that calling :meth:`deform.Field.set_default_renderer` will cause this renderer to be used by default by all consumer of Repoze in the process it's invoked in.
+Note that calling :meth:`deform.Field.set_default_renderer` will cause this renderer to be used by default by all consumers in the process it's invoked in.
 This is potentially undesirable: you may need the same process to use more than one renderer perhaps because that same process houses two different Deform-using systems.
 In this case, instead of using the ``set_default_renderer`` method, you can write your application in such a way that it passes a renderer to the Form constructor:

 .. code-block:: python
    :linenos: